 These extra requirements will put pressure on an already stretched infrastructure.
 As Alec explains, “Defacto is currently supporting upwards of 1,000 customers running on around 10 versions of Sage, all on separate servers in time zones across the world.
 Sage ERP X3 will add another set of source code and versions, potentially creating an expensive and almost unmanageable infrastructure.”

 To ascertain the best way forward, Defacto turned to long term IT provider, eSpida.
-Alec explains, “In addition to on-going systems monitoring, the eSpida team typically comes in every 18 months or so to review the infrastructure, flag any issues and provide insight into new technology developments.
+Alec explains, “In addition to on-going systems monitoring, the eSpida IT consultancy team typically comes in every 18 months or so to review the infrastructure, flag any issues and provide insight into new technology developments.
 Whilst in theory Defacto has the technical skills in house to make these changes, eSpida’s expertise and experience in implementing new technologies across multiple sites ensures changes are made fast, at a lower cost and with minimal business risk.”

 Defacto has relied on eSpida for the past 12 years to provide both technical insight and innovation to the business.
 From the implementation of firewall appliances and a secure Virtual Private Network to enable remote working, to the introduction of remote server reboot, streamlined web development and Acronis data back-up; eSpida’s advice has enabled Defacto to minimise day to day system maintenance, improve security and transform disaster recovery provision.